claudiotx/coding-cloud-mcp/README.md

-# Boilerplate MCP Server
+# Coding-Cloud MCP Server

-This project serves as a foundation for developing custom Model Context Protocol (MCP) servers that connect AI assistants to external data sources or APIs.
-It provides a complete architecture pattern, a working example tool, and development infrastructure ready for extension.
+This project provides a Model Context Protocol (MCP) server allowing AI assistants to securely connect with and retrieve information from Coding-Cloud.com, specifically focusing on searching for and accessing code snippets.

 ---